openbaton/docs/docs/vim-instance-documentation.md

 ## How to register a new Vim Instance?
-You can use the dashboard for sending the Json file just created.
+You can use the dashboard for sending the json file.
-When the OpenBaton is running for opening the **Dashboard**, please open a browser and surf to [localhost:8080] under the menu `Manage PoPs` you can see the `PoP instances` and you can send the JSON of Vim Instance like in the picture below:
+When the OpenBaton is running, open your browser and surf to [localhost:8080], this is where you can access **Dashboard**.
+Under the menu `Manage PoPs` you can see the `PoP instances` and you can send the JSON of Vim Instance like in the picture below:

 ![registeraNewVim]